microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/driveitem-checkin.md

 ---
 author: learafa
-description: "Check-in a checked out DriveItem resource, which makes the version of the document available to others." ms.date: 04/09/2020
+description: "Check in a checked out driveItem resource, which makes the version of the document available to others." ms.date: 04/09/2020
-title: Check in files
+title: driveItem: checkin
 localization_priority: Normal
 ms.prod: "sharepoint"
 doc_type: apiPageType
 ---
-# DriveItem: checkin
+# driveItem: checkin

 Namespace: microsoft.graph

-Check-in a checked out DriveItem resource, which makes the version of the document available to others.
+Check in a checked out **driveItem** resource, which makes the version of the document available to others.

 ## Permissions